Aliases for EBI3 Gene

 GeneCards Summary for EBI3 Gene

 EBI3 (Epstein-Barr Virus Induced 3) is a Protein Coding gene.
-Among its related pathways are Th1 Differentiation and IL-15 Signaling and its Primary Biological Effects in Different Immune Cell Types.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include cytokine activity and interleukin-27 receptor binding.
 An important paralog of this gene is IL11RA.

 UniProtKB/Swiss-Prot for EBI3 Gene